makersacademy/news-summary-challenge/README.md

 So I make my news reading more fun,
 I can see whizzy animations in the app
 ```
-user stories not yet implemented
+user stories not yet implemented - in order to proceed would need to sign up for Aylien (or another similar news Api which offers summaries) but would need a business email just to have a free trial.